luchi1714/P2P-Blockchain-Network/protocol.md

 |N     |None received       |Client           |Client            |multiple   |None              |a way to tell other clients we dont have what you are looking for  |string                         |
 ### The Tracker

-There are one possibility on connection:
+There is only one possibility of connection:
-- Client's IP addresses are obtained directly from the tracker maximum of 5(as default but can be changed): then client connects to these maximum number of clients .
+- Peer IP's addresses are obtained directly from the tracker maximum of 5(as default but can be changed): then client connects to these maximum number of clients .

 Tracker sends the IP address to the newly connected client.